-Understanding environmental conditions Personnel should be aware of the environmental and seasonal conditions, that may be expected on the project, and understand how these may impact animal welfare.
-Animal handling and tagging skills/experience required Experience handling terrestrial mammal fauna Personnel should be experienced at hand restraint of species being marked.
-This experience is best obtained under supervision of more experienced personnel.
-In applications, provide details on the longevity, frequency & recency of experience.
-Experience in permanent marking using ear notching Personnel should be familiar with the animal welfare principles of permanent marking using ear notching.
+Understanding environmental conditions Personnel should be aware of the environmental and seasonal conditions that may be expected on the project and understand how these may impact animal welfare.
+Animal handling and tagging skills/experience required Experience handling terrestrial mammal fauna Personnel should be experienced at hand restraint of species marked.
+This experience is best obtained under supervision of more experienced personnel until deemed competent.
+In applications and DBCA AEC Competency Forms, provide details on the longevity, frequency & recency Experience in permanent marking using ear notching of experience.
+Personnel should be familiar with the animal welfare principles of marking using car notaling permanent marking using ear notching.
 Personnel should be familiar with how to operate ear notching and punching equipment.
 This experience is best obtained under supervision of more experienced personnel.
 Experience managing disease risk and biosecurity in wildlife management Personnel should be familiar with hygiene procedures.
 This knowledge may be gained through sufficient field experience and consultation of literature.

-In conjunction with possessing the required understanding and knowledge of the permanent marking technique and animal welfare requirements, a guide to the experience and skill requirements for an animal handler to be considered competent to permanently mark mammals using ear notching is as follows: (noting that some personnel with experience may still require initial supervision in unfamiliar locations or with species that they have not encountered previously):
+In conjunction with possessing the required understanding and knowledge of the permanent marking technique and animal welfare requirements, a guide to the experience and skill requirements for an animal handler to be considered competent to permanently mark mammals using ear notching is as follows (noting that some personnel with experience may still require initial supervision in unfamiliar locations or with species that they have not encountered previously):

-- Recency of time in field: within the past 5 years. - Minimum 10 individuals of similar species handled.
+- Recency of time in field: within the past 5 years. - Minimum 10 individuals of similar species competently handled.